DanteLore/SmolbeanPlanet3D/README.md

 13. Lights and lighting effects on buildings - colonists carrying torches at night etc.
 14. Colonist stats - e.g. stronger people can carry more.
 Cutting wood makes you strong etc.
 15. Graphs and charts showing progress over time.
+16. ~Rotation and deletion of buildings~
+17. Ground wear - as colonists (and animals?) move around the map, record their steps on a texture.
+Use this texture in a shader to start to show wear on the grass.
+This should lead to areas of high traffic starting to get paths appearing on them...

 ...OK, that's like a year's worth of work...